noelb/vizutil.js/README.md

 ## API Design

 This library avoids having numerous OOP constructs (rectangle class, path class, etc.).
-While well designed OOP can help organize large libraries, it can also get messy when you stitch together a different libraries (e.g., a physics and graphics engines can each have their own point, vector, path objects, etc.)
+Well designed OOP can help organize large libraries, but it get messy when stitching together various libraries (e.g., a physics and graphics engines can each have their own point, vector, path objects, etc.)